 2. February 2018.
 MGM’s iconic lion motif runs throughout the interior, starting right here in the grand lobby.
 A Salavdore Dali statue stands between the lions, while The Fiori di Paradiso Drawing Wall set behind the main reception area showcases 42 canvases painted by the American glass sculptor Dale Chihuly.

-3. MGM Macau, February 2018.
+3. February 2018.
 Get ready for a real wow! moment when you enter The Grand Foyer.
 Like a scene straight out of a Tim Burton movie you’ll hardly know where to look, from the lavish, golden decorations hanging from the covered atrium to the sparkling mosaic floor and fancy-ass cafes with their suited and booted waiters.
 At the centre of it all stands a giant floor-to-ceiling water sky cylindrical aquarium.
-Because, you know, they can.
+Because… you know… they can.

-4. MGM Macau, February 2018.
-There are some amazing creatures on display and, if you time your visit for 11am, you can watch a duo of professional divers jump in to feed the schooling fish.
+4. February 2018.
+There are some amazing creatures on display and if you time your visit for 11am you can watch a duo of professional divers jump in to feed the schooling fish.

 For more on my time in this amazing corner of China, check out my other articles on Macau.